-Rachel Hurst, in her plea to the bioethics community at their fifth world congress said, member.
+Rachel Hurst, in her plea to the bioethics community at their fifth world congress said,

+It takes a particular sort of courage to rise above these negative impacts and have a faith in your own worth, or the worth of your disabled family member.
 It takes courage and a clear understanding that disability arises from the social barriers of attitude and environment to your impairment, not the impairment itself.
 A similar sort of courage and understanding has been needed by women as they overcame the discriminatory images of subservience and earth mother or the courage and understanding that have been needed for black people to overcome slavery and apartheid.
 Just as we all recognise that society needs the difference of women and people of different races and backgrounds, so society needs people with impairments.22